 CCF student Malita and her mum are survivors of an acid attack more than a decade ago.
 This week they will travel to the U.S. for expert treatment thanks to a charity specialising in helping victims of violence

 Cambodian Children’s Fund student Malita left Cambodia before many years ago for medical treatment in Vietnam.
-Her mother has never left Cambodia.
+Her mother has never been outside Cambodia.

 This week, both will leave their home in CCF’s community and travel to America to undergo reconstructive surgery for their injuries suffered in an acid attack when Malita was a little girl.